Website Manager

 Objective

-The Single A division is instructional baseball and is geared toward getting children ages 6 and 7 ready to move into Little League.
-Players are introduced to the strike zone and should be working toward eliminating the use of the Tee during the games as the season progresses.
+The Single A division is instructional baseball and is geared toward getting children ages 6 and 7 ready to move into the Little League AA Division.
+Players are introduced to the strike zone and should be working toward eliminating the use of the batting tee during the games as the season progresses.
 Score is not kept at this division.

 Game Play